Horror Vacui

 (Public Domain)

 The trend changed later.
-In modern art and design movements, such as minimalism, artists prioritized simplicity.
-Many pioneered an effective use of background or negative space in art.
-This shift shows the evolving perception of design aesthetics over time.
-Artists and art patrons were paying attention to elements in a different way.
+In modern art and design movements—like minimalism—artists prioritized simplicity.
+Many artists would pioneer a really effective use of background or negative space in art—and this shift shows the evolving perception of design aesthetics over time.
+Artists—and art patrons—were paying serious attention to elements in a different way.

 What is Horror Vacui in UX Design?

 Art is different from design.
 It’s a subject that sometimes causes confusion in the popular psyche of the real world.
-However, even for user interface (UI) design there’s a common misconception that empty space is a waste.
-The effective use of negative or white space is crucial for good design work.
+However, even for user interface (UI) design there’s a common misconception that empty space is a waste or even a sign of lazy design.
+The effective use of negative or white space is—in fact—crucial for good design work.

-This is particularly the case for designers of user interfaces.
-When designers provide such space, they let their designs “breathe” and allow for better readability and comprehension.
-These are key parts of improving a website’s or app’s user navigation.
+That’s particularly the case for designers of user interfaces, and when designers provide such space, they let their designs “breathe.”
+What’s more, they allow for better readability and comprehension.
+They’re key parts of improving a website’s—or an app’s—user navigation.

 Designers who fall prey to horror vacui can end up with overly crowded and visually overwhelming interfaces.
-This can impair the user experience and harm a digital product’s or service’s chances to do well in the market due to:
+This can work against the user experience—and it can harm a digital product’s or service’s chances of doing well in the market due to:

 1. Reduced Readability and Comprehension

-Overcrowded web pages and app screens can make it difficult for users to read and understand the information on show.
-That strain on the viewer’s eye can lead to reduced user engagement and potentially higher bounce rates.
-Users might become so distracted that they can’t even find essential tasks or information, let alone focus on them.
-In an era of mobile-first design where many users discard apps after just one use, it’s vital to design for the distracted user who has next to no patience.
+Overcrowded web pages and app screens can make it really hard for users to read and understand the information that’s on show.
+That strain on the viewer’s eye can mean less user engagement—and potentially higher bounce rates.
+Users might even get so distracted that they can’t even find essential tasks or information—never mind focus on them.
+In an era of mobile-first design—one where many users discard apps after just a single use—it’s truly vital to design for the distracted user who’s got next to no patience.

 2. Poor Navigation

-If a designer clutters a screen with information, users may find it challenging to navigate and spot the information they need.
-They might even struggle to see what the actual subject of an image is.
-A designer might have inadvertently buried calls to action in the design elements of a cluttered website, for example.
+If a designer does clutter a screen with information—users may find it extremely challenging to navigate and spot the information they’re after.
+What’s more, they might even struggle to see what the actual subject of an image is.
+A designer might’ve inadvertently buried calls to action in the design elements of a cluttered website, for example.
 This will translate to a poor conversion rate.
 If the users become frustrated, they will leave sooner—very soon if they’re already in a frustrated, busy or even potentially hazardous environment.

 3. Reduced Aesthetics

-A cluttered site can be visually unappealing, which can negatively impact a user's perception of a brand.
-Without adequate space around the subject to set it off, it can’t draw attention to what is important for the brand message.
-Users like pretty things, and are quick to distrust a product design they can’t identify with.
+A cluttered site can be visually unappealing.
+What’s more—and what’s probably even worse—that ugliness can sour a user's perception of the brand they’re encountering.
+Without a decent amount of or adequate space around the subject to set it off, it can’t draw attention to what’s important for the brand message to get through.
+Users like pretty things—and they’re very quick to distrust a product design that they can’t identify with.
 Even if what’s on show isn’t the best design, users can still find it more usable than it might be through the aesthetic usability effect.

 CEO and Creative Director of Hype4, Michal Malewicz explains the aesthetic usability effect.